U.S. Labor Law for Farm Workers

 Labor rights we take for granted are guaranteed by the Fair Labor Standards Act (FLSA), but farm workers were excluded from the Fair Labor Standards Act (FLSA) from 1938 to 1966.
 Even today, some of the provisions such as overtime pay or minimum wage do not apply to farming employers who use fewer than 500 “man hours” a year, such as two employees who work 250 days a year or five employees who work 100 days each year.

 The Migrant and Seasonal Agricultural Worker Protection Act of 1983 remains the principal federal employment law for farm workers.
 Its protections require employers to disclose terms of employment at the time of recruitment, requires farm labor contractors “FLCs” to be licensed, requires provided housing to meet local and federal housing standards, and requires all transport vehicles to meet basic federal safety standards and be insured.
+This allows migrant farmworkers to come into the country, but limits the rights they have while in the United States (Ex: obtaining a driver’s license, getting insurance)

 Top